-- 7. This report is consistent with the following principles in the Community Vision 2040: - Education, training, entrepreneurship and employment opportunities. - Embrace diversity and multiculturalism. - · Mind, body and spirit. - 8.
-This report is consistent with the following strategic objectives from the Council Plan 2021-25: - A socially connected, safe and healthy city. - A city that respects and celebrates diversity, our history and the arts. - A city of accessible, vibrant centres and neighbourhoods. - A city that supports entrepreneurship, quality education and employment outcomes.
+- 7. This report is consistent with the following principles in the Community Vision 2040: - Education, training, entrepreneurship and employment opportunities. - Embrace diversity and multiculturalism. - Mind, body and spirit. - 8.
+This report is consistent with the following strategic objectives from the Council Plan - 9.
+2021-25: - A socially connected, safe and healthy city. - A city that respects and celebrates diversity, our history and the arts. - A city of accessible, vibrant centres and neighbourhoods. - A city that supports entrepreneurship, quality education and employment outcomes.

-- 9. This report has considered Council's legislative and policy obligations (where applicable) as outlined in the Report Considerations section detailed in the front of this Agenda.
+- 10. This report has considered Council's legislative and policy obligations (where applicable) as outlined in the Report Considerations section detailed in the front of this Agenda.
 The applicable obligations considered and applied are: - The Overarching Governance Principles of the Local Government Act 2020. - Victorian Charter of Human Rights and Responsibilities 2006. - Related Council Policies, Strategies or Frameworks.

+Moved by: Cr Rhonda Garad Seconded by: Cr Melinda Yim

+- 1) NOTES the draft Minutes of the meeting for the Disability Advisory Committee held on 21 October 2024 (Attachment 1), and - 2) NOTES the draft Minutes of the meeting for the Positive Ageing Advisory Committee held on 10 October 2024 (Attachment 2).
-Advisory Committee or Reference Group Name:

-Disability Advisory Committee (DAC) Meeting

-Date of Meeting: Monday 21 October 2024

-Time of Meeting: 4pm-5.30pm

-Meeting Location: Dandenong Civic Centre - 225 Lonsdale St, Dandenong

-Meeting Rooms 2NW/2NE
+Advisory Committee or Reference Group Name: Disability Advisory Committee (DAC) Meeting Date of Meeting: Monday 21 October 2024 Time of Meeting: 4pm-5.30pm Meeting Location: Dandenong Civic Centre - 225 Lonsdale St, Dandenong Meeting Rooms 2NW/2NE Microsoft Teams

-Microsoft Teams